 November 2013: One company that’s taken the “diamond in the rough” search approach is Software Advice, an Austin, TX firm that helps businesses find software to fit specific business needs.

-October 2013: Software Advice, a company that provides reviews and research to help organizations choose the right software, recently made the switch from a traditional office space to a open floor workspace.
+October 2013: Software Advice, a company that provides reviews and research to help organizations choose the right software, recently made the switch from

 October 2013: In the following Q&A, the founder and CEO of Software Advice (pictured), discusses the research his company recently conducted that identifies the personality traits of successful employees, the four types of top performers, the roles they excel in and how to hire more people like them.